Suitcase lab development and applications

 And we reviewed progress with the portable MinION nanopore sequencing platform towards ubiquitous genetics in water research.

-In addition to research, we have delivered hands-on training of over 100 colleagues from across the globe working in academia and the water authorities and water industry, in the use of suitcase lab methods for comprehensive water quality testing.
+In addition to research, we have delivered hands-on training of over 175 colleagues from 18 countries across the globe working in academia and the water authorities and water industry, in the use of suitcase lab methods for comprehensive water quality testing.

 More photos illustrating our typical workflow for comprehensive water quality assessment with portable equipment items: